 How Covenant Eyes Can Help

-Installing Covenant Eyes is an extra measure of protection every marriage needs.
+Installing Covenant Eyes Screen Accountability is an extra measure of protection every marriage needs.
 And when you get a report that your spouse has “fallen short” of the goal of absolute purity in marriage, you can rest assured that this hurdle is NOT about you, and your spouse can rejoice that they do not have to walk through the valley of reconciliation alone.

 Elaine Mingus is a happily married homeschooling mom of seven.
 Her number one passion is to see Christ glorified, followed closely with protecting children.
 She is the creator of Radical Christian Woman, a blog that seeks to bring life and wisdom to Christian women across the globe.